 The Hopeman Memorial Carillon, a set of bells played from a keyboard and pedalboard, hangs in the tower of Rush Rhees Library.
 It is one of only seven carillons in New York State.
 At 50 bells, it is considered a large carillon; by comparison, the world's largest carillon in Bloomfield, Michigan, has 77 bells.

-Carillonist Doris Aman and her students perform frequently throughout the year and especially to mark major university events.
-For more information contact Doris at email@example.com.
+Carillonist Doris Aman and her students perform frequently throughout the year as well as to mark major University events.
+For more information, contact Doris at firstname.lastname@example.org.

 For more information or to make a donation, contact Jimmy Warlick in the music department at (585) 275-2828.

 Keys and frequencies of the carillon keyboard (PDF)